 Google Pinyin IME.
 By clicking on the Google Pinyin IME among these two options, the Google Pinyin IME

 Toolbar will appear so that user can use the Google Pinyin IME.

 However, on April 14, 2012, when I clicked on the small icon just to the right of the "CH" icon, it gave only one

 option of Microsoft Pinyin IME.
 The second option of Google Pinyin IME did not show up.
 So, I had to go into

-the Control Panel to re-activate the Google Pinyin IME using the procedure described above.
+the Control Panel to re-activate the Google Pinyin IME using the procedure described above to solve the

 Sogou Pinyin IME is available for free download at:

-for Chinese input, the EN icon will become CH icon.
+Chinese input, the EN icon will become CH icon.
 Furthermore, there is a very thin and short vertical blue line

 just to the right of CH icon.
-If you click on this thin blue line, both Google Pinyin IME and
+If you click on this thin blue line, both Google Pinyin IME and Microsoft IME will

 Since Microsoft is updating and enhancing Microsoft Pinyin IME in December 2011 and January 2012